Formerly known as the Energy Initiatives Advisory Committee

 The Public Buildings Director and Town Administrator will serve as ex-officio members of the committee.

-To transition to a permanent Committee, the five positions will be assigned staggered terms- two 3-year positions, two 2-year positions and one 1-year position.
-Each position will have a 3-year term with the subsequent appointment.
+To transition to a permanent Committee, the five positions were assigned staggered terms- two 3-year positions, two 2-year positions and one 1-year position.
+Each position having a 3-year term with the subsequent appointment.